xapple/gefes/sphinx/index.rst

 It's quite different from when you are able to isolate a bacterium and grow it such as E. Coli.
-In that case, your DNA reads are coming from random locations of the E. Coli chromosome, but they are all originating from a copy of the same genome.
+In that case, your DNA reads are coming from random locations of the E. Coli. chromosome, but they are all originating from a copy of the same genome.
 This makes it easy to pieces things together afterwards.

 What we have as starting data in our case is more messy.
 Every DNA read is potentially coming from a different species.
 Plus, the fragments are